When Fractional CMO is the right call

 - Fractional CMO

-- Fast diagnosis, strategy reset, executive alignment, and operating cadence
+- Fast diagnosis, strategy reset, executive alignment, and a clear decision rhythm

 - VP of Marketing